DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 a copy operation, it needs to be transitioned to copy destination state.
 Every time it is used in a shader, it needs to be transitioned to shader resource state.
 Transitioning back and forth stalls the GPU pipeline and degrades performance dramatically.

-This method should be used when a buffer content stays constant most of the time and only needs to be updated occasioanlly, usually no more often than once in a frame, for example, when reusing existing buffer to write new mesh data (vertices/indices).
+This method should be used when a buffer content stays constant most of the time and only needs to be updated occasionally, usually no more often than once in a frame, for example, when reusing existing buffer to write new mesh data (vertices/indices).
-This method should not be used for high frequency updates such as animation or consant buffer updates.
+This method should not be used for high frequency updates such as animation or constant buffer updates.

 To illustrate this method, the tutorial updates positions of cube vertices every 0.1 seconds (see `Tutorial11_ResourceUpdates::UpdateBuffer()`).